Phani Ramachandra

 H. S. Phani Ramachandra is a Kannada film and television director.
 He is known for directing such classic Kannada comedy films as Ganeshana Maduve and Gauri Ganesha and the TV serial Danda Pindagalu.
 His films mainly portray middle class Karnataka society in a comic light.

+Career

 He is particularly popular amongst a section of audience for his out of box narration movies.
-His very popular Kannada movies are Ganesha Subramanya, Gauri Ganesha, Ganeshana Maduve, Ganesha I Love You, Ganesha Matthe Banda.etc.
-Ananth Nag was a common lead actor in his movies always.
+His very popular Kannada movies are Ganesha Subramanya, Gauri Ganesha, Ganeshana Maduve, Ganesha I Love You, Ganesha Matthe Banda, etc. Ananth Nag was a common lead actor in his movies always.
 He is very famous for serials: Danda Pindagalu, Daridra Lakshmiyaru, Maduve Maduve Maduve, Devru Devru Devru.
+His serial Daridra Lakshmiyaru landed in controversy after actor Vishnuvardhan objected to the title to be derogatory to women which led the channel to change the title of the series as Sahasa Lakshmiyaru.